sofa-framework/doc/10_Getting_Started/20_Build/30_Windows.md

 To solve Qt detection errors, click on **Add Entry** and add `CMAKE_PREFIX_PATH` with path to your Qt directory (navigate until msvcXXXX_XX directory).
 Example: `CMAKE_PREFIX_PATH=C:/dev/Qt/5.11.3/msvc2017_64`
-This is a list, you can provide multiple path by separating them with a semicolon ';'.
+Note that this is a list, in which you can provide multiple paths by separating them with a semicolon ';'.

 Then, **Configure** again.